 Credit: Wikimedia Commons

-Nakaya, which retains the old-fashioned teishoku-ya atmosphere of the Tsukiji era, is a restaurant where you can enjoy a special seasonal meal called “魚河岸めし” (riverside fish meals).
+Nakaya, located in Koto Ward, retains the old-fashioned teishoku-ya atmosphere of the Tsukiji era.
+It is a restaurant where you can enjoy a special seasonal meal called “魚河岸めし” (riverside fish meals).

 The signature dish is the kaisen-don, which is not only delicious but also one of the best in the Toyosu Market in terms of value.
 With prices in the 1,000- or 2,000-yen range, it might be worth waiting in line even if you have to wait a long time for a bowl full of fresh seafood.